kiviktnm/decman/docs/migrate-to-v1.md

 #### New

 AUR and pacman commands are a seperate setting, but they share the same subclass, so it's possible to set them in a one place.
+Many pacman query commands have been deleted since pyalpm is used now.
 New commands have also been added but it is better to look at the plugin documentation for those options.
-Notable changes are: `list_pkgs` have been split to `list_explicit_native` and `list_explicit_foreign`.

 These values are the new defaults.